myarotskaya/architecture-center/docs/data/concepts/csv-and-json.md

 CSV and JSON file formats both make it easy to exchange data between dissimilar systems or devices.
 Their semi-structured formats allow flexibility in transferring almost any type of data, and universal support for these formats make them simple to work with.
 Both can be used as the raw source of truth in cases where the processed data is stored in binary formats that are more performant for querying and accessible for business intelligence and analysis applications and services.
 This allows for reprocessing at any point and working with the data in a different way.

+## Working with CSV and JSON data in Azure

 Azure provides several solutions for working with CSV and JSON files, depending on your needs.
 The primary landing place for these files is either Azure Storage or Azure Data Lake Store.
 Most Azure services that work with these and other text-based files integrate with either object storage service.
 In some situations, however, you may opt to directly import the data into Azure SQL or some other data store.
 SQL Server has native support for storing and working with JSON documents, which makes it easy to [import and process those types of files](/sql/relational-databases/json/import-json-documents-into-sql-server).
 You can use a utility like SQL Bulk Import to easily [import CSV files](/sql/relational-databases/json/import-json-documents-into-sql-server).

 Depending on the scenario, you may perform [batch processing](../scenarios/batch-processing.md) or [real-time processing](../scenarios/real-time-processing.md) of the data.